contentful/ui-extensions-sdk/docs/ui-extensions-sdk-frontend.md

 - `message` (string, __required__): message of the dialog.
 - `confirmLabel` (string, optional): label of the confirmation button.
   Defaults to `"Confirm"`.
-- `shouldCloseOnEscapePress` (boolean, optional): indicates if the Escape key should close the dialog.
+- `shouldCloseOnEscapePress` (boolean, optional): indicates if pressing the Escape key closes the dialog.
 Defaults to `true`.
-- `shouldCloseOnOverlayClick` (boolean, optional): indicates if clicking the dialog overlay should close the dialog.
+- `shouldCloseOnOverlayClick` (boolean, optional): indicates if clicking the dialog overlay closes the dialog.
 Defaults to `true`.

 ```javascript
 dialogs.openAlert({